There are mornings I hear the little voice from the next room, turn and squint at my phone and see that it’s only 4 am. (Really, Delilah?!)

 I lay on the bed in the pre-theatre room feeling terrified, and embarrassed.
 And then I was out like a light.
 It was over.

 Like with most traumatic or stressful things in life, I decided to just push on.
 I was told to rest as I’d lost a lot of blood, but I hate not being busy.

 If I wasn’t ever really pregnant with an actual baby, then did I have the right to be upset?

 I deleted the Pinterest board and busied with planning new year goals.

-When I was pregnant again, we waited until the 20 week scan to tell most people other than family, a few close friends and those that worked it out (frequent nauseated trips to the bathroom is a dead giveaway).
-I lived in constant fear that I would never meet my baby or that something awful would happen.
+But I lived in constant fear that I would never meet my baby or that something awful would happen.
 I found it hard to be excited.

 Then, at 8 weeks I started to bleed.
 It was a terrifying 20 minute journey to emergency on my own.

 My stupid anxiety was telling me it was a sign.
 But it was all okay – my baby was fine.

 I felt like I was constantly waiting for the ‘what if?’ and I began to realise how much of an impact my previous loss was having on my state of mind for my current pregnancy – for my rainbow baby.